hakimka/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####3.
 Model Training.
 To train the model, I used an Adam optimizer for cross entropy between the answer set and the produced results.
 The answer set was presented as one_hot vector.
-The learning rate is 0.01.
-There were 10 epochs.
-During each epoch a batch size was set to 128.
+The initial learning rate is 0.001.
+There were 50 epochs max.
+During each epoch a batch size was set to 1024.
+The learning was selected based on several initial experiments.
+Having at first try the learning rate as 0.1 was too high the network would not get any descent accuracy.
+Having 0.0001 was too small.
+I settled for the 0.001 as initial learning rate.
+After the epoch 10 and 20 I stared reducing the learn_rate as follows:

+        if (epoch_count > 10):
+            rate = rate *.5
+        if (epoch_count>20):
+            rate = rate *.3

 ####4.
 Approach taken for finding a solution
- and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:

-* training set accuracy of 85%
+* training set accuracy of   98%
-* validation set accuracy of 96%
+* validation set accuracy of 98%
-* test set accuracy of 86%
+* test set accuracy of       87%

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+		with tf.Session() as sess:
+    	  saver.restore(sess, tf.train.latest_checkpoint('.'))
+    	  validation_accuracy = evaluate(X_validation, y_validation)
+    	  print("Validation Accuracy = {:.3f}".format(validation_accuracy))

+	Validation Accuracy = 0.979

+		with tf.Session() as sess:
+	       saver.restore(sess, tf.train.latest_checkpoint('.'))
+	       test_accuracy = evaluate(X_test, y_test)
+	       print("Test Accuracy = {:.3f}".format(test_accuracy))

+	Test Accuracy = 0.866

+The architecture was built based on the LeNet DNN.
+I thought since the LeNet can distinguish the the hand written image, it should be a good starting point for to classifying traffic signs.
+I made some changes to the architecture by adding two additional convolutional layers and two additional fully connected layers.
+Unlike the LeNet network, my first two conv filters were 3x3 and more depth; I preserved the image size for the fist two layers.
+When I compared the activations on the first layers, I noticed the activations  in FeatureMap2 highlighted the numbers of the sign.
+A deeper network produced better results.

 ###Testing the Model on New Images